purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/rental-search-ranking.md

 - **Ideal Discounted Cumulative Gain (IDCG):**

   $$IDCG_p = \sum_{i=1}^{|REL_p|} \frac{2^{rel_i} - 1}{\log_2(i + 1)}$$
+  - $|REL_p|$ represents the number of relevance scores considered for the top $p$ positions in the ideally sorted list.
+Essentially, it is the count of relevance scores in the ideal ranking list up to position $p$.

 - **Normalized Discounted Cumulative Gain (nDCG):**